eleavydev/redroots-farm/README.md

   - This page presents the user with a contact form where they can submit any questions or comments they may have.
   - The user will be asked to submit their full name and email address.
+  - The background image shows the owners Tom and Claire smiling, waving and almost welcoming the user to Contact Us/Come join them at Red Roots Farm.

 ### Features Left to Implement